 There will be three (3) exams during the semester.
+Each exam will consist of multiple choice and true/false questions.
 Exam questions will be taken from the lecture materials, textbook, supplemental videos, and articles provided during the semester.
 All materials can be found in the course folder on Blackboard.